Tupam’s Reckoning

 VB (chuckling): My dad gave me advice about everything and anything.
 When it came to writing, he said to write about something that I find truly inspiring.
 If I get excited with my own words and feel a sense of wonderment and connection, then I have something worthwhile to share with the world.
 He also told me that whenever I write fiction, add a bit of truth because it will then become greater.
 Lastly, he told me to write while in the moment.
 If I feel inspired in the moment and write something down, even if it’s incomplete, I know that one day I will revisit that piece of writing and finish it when inspiration strikes again.

-VB: I’m an English teacher here in the RGV, and I decided to pursue a master’s in English Studies to strengthen my skills and broaden my knowledge of the field.
+VB: I’m an English teacher here in the RGV, and I decided to pursue a master’s in English studies to strengthen my skills and broaden my knowledge of the field.
 I felt that deepening my understanding of rhetoric, literacy, and composition would make me a more effective and impactful teacher for my students.

 KVT: I love this quote from you: “I have always been fascinated with the power of words and how they can stir emotions and help a reader transcend into different literary worlds.”
 Do you have some favorite authors who influenced you?